randyridge/cluster-wip/what-a-cluster/what-a-cluster.md

 What a cluster!

-[Next time](../quiet-reflection/quiet-reflection.md) we'll reflect on where we're at.
+[Next time](../finish-up/finish-up.md) we'll reflect on where we're at and do some cleanup tasks.